 This ideal model society irks some critics, too.
 The government builds society based on the percentage of these present ethnicities, including regulating their housing placement, education and school, and others.

-But overall, it works for the Singapore culture.
+But overall, it works for the Singapore culture and traditions.

 As in most Asian cultures, the elderly are well-respected in Singapore culture.
 This was carried over from the Chinese and Malaysian culture.